Evaluating General-Purpose AI with Psychometrics: Leveraging Psychometrics for AI Evaluation

 \textit{Predictive validity} is another form of validity that is concerned with the extent to which a score on a test predicts performance on a certain criterion measure~\cite{nunnally1994psychometric}.
 The criterion measure can be real-life performance or future outcomes.
 For example, individuals with higher intelligence are expected to achieve higher SAT scores~\cite{frey2004scholastic}.
-Both construct validity and predictive validity are important indicators of validity for AI systems since they ensure that the construct being measured by the test can be related to the actual use of the AI systems in real life.
-With adequate test validity (and reliability), we would be able to trust the test results and interpret them to answer questions such as: ``Does a higher score in emotional intelligence tests for GPT-4 relative to GPT-3 mean a real increase of satisfaction among users when used for career counseling?''
+AI systems such as chatbots with stronger emotional understanding should receive better reviews from the users.
+Both construct validity and predictive validity are important since they ensure that the construct being measured by the test is related to the actual use of the AI systems in real life.
+With adequate test validity and reliability, we would be able to trust the test results and interpret them to answer questions such as: ``Does a higher score in problem-solving tests for GPT-4 relative to GPT-3 mean a real increase of satisfaction among users when used to assist scientific research?''